whroman/minesweeper-angular/README.md

 ##Application

 ### Requirements
-To work on the front-end code of the application, you'll need to have the following items installed before continuing.
+To work on the front-end code of the application, you'll need to have the following packages installed before continuing.

 * [Node.js](http://nodejs.org): Use the installer provided on the NodeJS website.
 * [Gulp](http://gulpjs.com/): Run `[sudo] npm install -g gulp`